yndc/com.elfenlabs.scripting/README.md

 var first = numbers.First()
 var middle = numbers[1]
 var last = numbers.Last()

-// Lists need to be destroyed after use to prevent memory leaks destroy numbers
 ```

 Lists are reference types, and therefore passed by reference